 If you would like further information about our curriculum, please contact a member of the School Office staff who can arrange an appointment for you on 01388 772959.

 Learning for the More Able at Timothy Hackworth Primary School

 CRC Articles 28 and 29: All children have the right to learn and to be the best that they can be.

-We are very fortunate to have children with a vast array of talents and abilities.
+Within our school we have many children who are more able, including those with a range of talents and abilities.
 As educators, we seek to foster these talents and abilities wherever we find them, and take seriously the need to inspire our learners, to not only meet their full potential, but to discover their aptitudes and awaken their interests.
-Our school acknowledges that exceptional ability may be subject specific or more general or in a particular skill area.
+Our school acknowledges that a child’s higher level of ability or talent may be subject specific, or more general, or in a particular skill area.

 In learning, within any subject, we strive to enable the children to become confident and perceptive questioners and to share their point of view in a reasoned and respectful way.
 This focus on discussion enables children to extend their thinking to a higher level.